jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) the taxpayer has indicated to the Commissioner, before the date that the Taxation (Accrual Rules and Other Remedial Matters) Act 1999 receives the Royal assent, that repealed sections 120 or 139 of this Act or repealed sections 34A or 398 of the Income Tax Act 1976 apply; and
   (d) the decision on the objection, appeal, or case stated requires the Commissioner to refund the qualifying tax in dispute paid or requires the taxpayer to pay deferrable tax, as that term was defined before its repeal by section 3 of the Tax Administration Amendment Act (No 2) 1996.
-(2) If subsection (1) applies, the Commissioner must apply, as appropriate— (a) Sections 120 or 139 as they applied immediately before their repeal by sections 36 and 43 respectively of the Tax Administration Amendment Act (No 2) 1996; or
+(2) If subsection (1) applies, the Commissioner must apply, as appropriate— (a) sections 120 or 139 as they applied immediately before their repeal by sections 36 and 43 respectively of the Tax Administration Amendment Act (No 2) 1996; or
   (b) sections 34A or 398 of the Income Tax Act 1976 as they applied immediately before the enactment of this Act.

 ### 120B Persons excluded